computationalstylistics/computationalstylistics.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
 description: Publications by the Group members.
-Sometimes not as up-to-date as we would like, but we're getting there.
+Sometimes not as up-to-date as we would like, but we’re getting there.
 ---